- A well-needed break

 But then he told me something that made me nauseous.
 The MRI hadn’t picked up the ligament damage, and what he had found had been quite a mess.

 ‘Hamzah, it’s pretty serious…all your ligaments from the front and back were shredded off the bone, so I had to use sutures to get them back the best I could.
-That’s what took so long…it was the ligaments.’
+That’s what took so long…it was the state of the ligaments.
+You had a bit of ulnar bone floating around in your arm which we removed, so that bone will begin healing, but to be honest, it was quite a mess.’

 Dr. Robinson explained to me that I’d be feeling some nerve damage because he had to move them out of the way to operate on me, but I should get feeling back soon.
 He pressed against my fingers one by one and I didn’t feel a thing.
 The only movement I had was some slight movement in my pinky.
 He checked me over once more and said I could go home for some rest, and I thanked him for operating on me.